wherewindblow/lights/README.md

 	- Binary logger with save io and record more infomation with less space.

 ## Install
-- Copy the source folder tLibarayo your build tree and use a C++14 compiler.
+- Copy the source folder to your build tree and use a C++14 compiler.

 ## Dependency
 - Library have not dependency.